ARICOMA-D365BC/AC-IB-dynamics365smb-docs/business-central/Solutions/controling-basic-setup.md

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Sales & Receivables Setup** and then choose the related link.

 > [!TIP]
 > The settings depend on the version you are using.
-In BC17, select **Hierarchical pricing enabled** to enable it.
+In Business Central version 17, select **Hierarchical pricing enabled** to enable it.
 >![Hierarchical pricing allowed](media/Hierarchical_price_setup.png)
 > [!TIP]
-> From BC18 onwards, we recommend using the brand new pricing functionality in BC.
+> From Business Central version 18 onwards, we recommend using the brand new pricing functionality in BC.
 > Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Function Management** and then choose the related link.
 Verify that you have the **Feature Updates: New Sales Pricing Experience feature** enabled for all users.

 ## Payment cumulation settings